MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/README.md

 ## Project Overview

-The calculator now supports core arithmetic operations (addition, subtraction, multiplication, and division) and manages a history of calculations.
-Exception handling has been added for division by zero, and the project adheres to object-oriented principles and design patterns.
+The calculator now supports core arithmetic operations (addition, subtraction, multiplication, and division), manages a history of calculations, and includes enhanced error handling for invalid inputs and unknown operations.
+A new `main.py` entry point provides a user-friendly command-line interface.
+Additionally, the Faker library has been integrated for generating random test data, enabling more robust and varied testing.

 ## Features (Current Step)

 - **Basic Arithmetic Operations**: Supports addition, subtraction, multiplication, and division.
 - **Calculation History**: Stores a history of calculations, allowing retrieval and search by operation type.
-- **Exception Handling**: Handles division by zero with appropriate error messages.
+- **Exception Handling**: Handles division by zero, invalid inputs, and unknown operations with appropriate error messages.
+- **Faker Library Integration**: Uses Faker to generate random test data for improved testing.
+- **Parameterized Testing**: Supports dynamic test case generation with a custom `--num_records` option for Pytest.
 - **Object-Oriented Structure**: Implements classes for each component, with methods for encapsulation and modularity.
 - **Test Coverage**: Unit tests for all implemented functions using Pytest, with at least 100% coverage.
 - **Adherence to Design Principles**: Follows SOLID, DRY, GRASP, and Separation of Concerns principles for code organization and maintainability.